 How to Apply

 Before you apply for a grant, please review the below information to assess your program’s eligibility and fit.
 As you prepare your materials, we encourage you to contact us to discuss your program ideas or application.
 While it is not a requirement, we have found that most successful applicants are in close communication with Foundation staff.
-If you have any technical issues with the application, please contact our Grants & Operations Manager, Mary Lyons-Richards, for assistance.
+If you have any technical issues with the application, please contact our Director of Foundation Administration, Mary Lyons-Richards, for assistance.

 To be eligible for a grant, your organization must: